george-viaud/AwsCliBashTools/README.md

 ***
 ## asg-refresh.sh

-A Bash script for easily triggering refresh actions on AWS Auto Scaling Groups (ASGs) via the command line, with support for filtering ASGs based on tags.
+A Bash script for easily triggering refresh actions on AWS Auto Scaling Groups (ASGs) via the command line, with support for filtering ASGs based on tags and optional AWS profile and region specification.

 ### Basic Usage
 Invoke the script with the `--tags` option followed by a comma-separated list of tag key-value pairs to filter the ASGs: